-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look at Tate’s Reliance on Wikipedia.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss Tate’s reliance on Wikipedia.

 Trouble at the Tate

-Recently, British Art historian and art dealer Bendor Grosvenor wrote an article on social media, questioning the Tate for adding wikipedia links to their website entries.
+Recently, British Art historian and art dealer Bendor Grosvenor wrote an article on social media.
+In it, he questioned the Tate for adding wikipedia links to their website entries.

 Two years ago however, the gallery started adding wikipedia links to their website entries.
 Articles written by art historians started being replaced with crowd sourced information that was often inaccurate.